josrolgil/josrolgil.github.io/_posts/2024-10-21-container-test-structure.md

 As drawbacks:
 - Third party dependency.
 For me any new library needs to add value to your project.
 Otherwise you will need to keep vulnerabilities and updates and will cost time
 - In my experience, mostly working with Dockerfiles, it is not changed that much, and most of its changes are just versions uplift.

+It is interesting to know a tool to test container images.
+In my experience, I did not experience relevant bugs in the container definition, but could be useful for use cases like security where you have to define a specific user in the image, or basically to increase your trust in the application.